jebu75/dojo-boilerplate/README.md

    installed.
 1. Clone the repository using `git clone --recursive`.
 2. Run `npm install` to install additional Node.js dependencies.
+3. Install globally grunt-cli with `npm install -g grunt-cli`
+4. Run `grunt slurp` to download the esri api (v3.13) into the src folder
-3. Develop your project in `src/` until it is amazing.
+5. Develop your project in `src/` until it is amazing.
-4. Run `build.sh`, which will create an awesome optimised build in `dist/`.
+6. Run `build.sh`, which will create an awesome optimised build in `dist/`.
-5. Upload `dist/` for millions of people the world over to enjoy.
+7. Upload `dist/` for millions of people the world over to enjoy.
-6. Hapyness.
+8. Hapyness.

 ### Windows Users